dstogov/ir/README.md

 This pass implements a classical algorithm originally designed by M. N. Wegman and F. K. Zadeck [4] for SSA form.
-Unification of data and control dependencies made its implementation even simple.
+Unification of data and control dependencies made its implementation even simpler.
 Despite of constant propagation itself this pass also performs global Copy Propagation and re-applies the folding rules.
-At the end all the “dead” instructions (instructions that result are not used) are replaced with NOPs.
+At the end all the “dead” instructions (those whose results go unused) are replaced with NOPs.

 ### Global Code Motion